General Laboratory Guidelines

 General Guidelines

-- Do not allow swabs to dry out.
+• Do not allow swabs to dry out.
 Follow instructions for proper use of specimen collection devices provided with each unit.
 Use no fixatives or bacteriostatic agents for cultures.
-View guidelines for choosing the correct swab or container for the test.
+View test catalog for information on choosing the correct swab or container for the test.

 Procedures for Obtaining Blood Cultures